HighDoping/Wan2.1/README.md

 For 32GB M4 Mac Mini with 10 Gbps external storage, Time taken: 14m.

+The frame num is still limited by RAM, if the OOM, the error message will be like ```RuntimeError: Invalid buffer size: 23.49 GB```.

 ## Default parameters

 The default parameters from the original repo are: